 - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
 Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
 Not applicable - How does the designated index differ from a relevant broad market index?
 Not applicable - Where can the methodology used for the calculation of the designated index be found?
-Not applicable means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Not applicable

-More product-specific information can be found on the website: https://product.jsafrasarasin.com/internet/product/sfdr website disclosures.pdf
+More product-specific information can be found on the website: https://product.jsafrasara-sin.com/internet/product/sfdr website disclosures.pdf